kyleshank/docs/en/plugin-intro.md

 - `components` – Object defining any [component configs] that should be present on the plugin.

 > {note} Don’t include `composer/installers` as a Composer dependency.

+> {tip} While not strictly required by Composer, we recommend you explicitly set the `version` in your `composer.json` because it makes a couple things easier on your when developing the plugin.
+Don’t forget to keep it updated though!

 ### Primary Plugin Class